shawlab-moffitt/DRPPM-PATH-SURV-IEOR/README.md

 * When using your own files, please ensure all the required files above are provided.
   * The user must provide an expression matrix, meta data, and mata date parameter file.
   * The user may use the comprehensive [GeneSet_List_HS.RData file](https://github.com/shawlab-moffitt/DRPPM-PATH-SURVEIOR/blob/main/GeneSet_Data/GeneSet_List_HS.RData) or they may provide their own file of gene sets according to the format described in the [Required Files Section](https://github.com/shawlab-moffitt/DRPPM-SURVIVE#required-files)
-    * If using the provided GeneSet List, it is recommended to also have the [GeneSet_CatTable.tsv](https://github.com/shawlab-moffitt/DRPPM-PATH-SURVEIOR/blob/main/GeneSet_Data/GeneSet_CatTable.tsv) in the GeneSet_Data folder.
+    * If using the provided GeneSet List, it is recommended to also have the [GeneSet_CatTable.tsv](https://github.com/shawlab-moffitt/DRPPM-PATH-SURVEIOR/blob/main/GeneSet_Data/GeneSet_CatTable_v4.zip) in the GeneSet_Data folder.
-* The desired project name and the path to the user input files should be entered in their respective fields on lines 23-31 of the app.R script
+* The desired project name and the path to the user input files should be entered in their respective fields in the app.R script
 * When these files are entered the user may run the App by pressing the 'Run App' button in R studio or use the `runApp()` function in your terminal with the path to the app.R file

 # App Features